Clue History, Family Crest & Coats of Arms

 Early History of the Clue family

-Another 259 words (18 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Clue History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clue research.
+Another 143 words (10 lines of text) covering the years 1270, 1570, 1730 and 1570 are included under the topic Early Clue History in all our PDF Extended History products and printed products wherever possible.

 Clue Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Clue have been found, including Clough, Cluf, Cluffe, Cluff, Cloughe, Clow, De Clue and many more.